-The U.S. immigration medical exam is necessary for the U.S. visa application process, particularly the Green Card.
-According to U.S. immigration law, Green Card applicants must complete a medical exam to verify that they are in good health conditions to live in the U.S. permanently.
+The U.S. immigration medical exam, notably the Green Card, is necessary for the U.S. visa application process.
+According to U.S. immigration law, Green Card applicants must complete a medical exam to verify they are in good health conditions to live in the U.S. permanently.

 What is U.S. Immigration Medical Exam?

 The U.S. Immigration Medical Exam or U.S. Immigration Medical Test is necessary for the U.S. immigration process.
 You need the certificate of being healthy to receive the Greed Card.
 A doctor authorized by the government will take the test, and it includes:

 - Review over medical history, immunization, and vaccine record

 - Screening for drug and alcohol

 - Checking for different types of illnesses and diseases